Morocco Retiring to Ease Budget Crunch

 Parking Wars on Main Street

-There was a quite a kerfuffle across from our office this afternoon.
+There was quite a kerfuffle across from our office this afternoon.
 There were three cruisers and a tow truck to deal with one thing: a parking ticket.
 The car's owner apparently had a few outstanding tickets and ran down to City Hall to pay them to prevent the vehicle from being towed away.
 Parking Officer Mary Ann King got quite an earful — at least from what we could see — but the whole thing was settled within 30 minutes.
 It was an interesting afternoon diversion for our office.

 North Adams School Committee Has Open Seat